-- Retinoblastoma (RB) is an intraocular embryonal tumour of childhood. - It affects approximately 1 in 20,000 children and is the common eye cancer in children. - 40% of cases are bilateral and 60% of cases unilateral; 10% of cases have an identifiable family history.
-In these situations the condition is inherited in an autosomal dominant manner. - All identified cases of retinoblastoma should have appropriate molecular genetic management with either germline or tumour studies. - All pregnancies identified at increased risk of retinoblastoma should have appropriate antenatal or perinatal molecular investigations, and ocular surveillance should be instigated in the neonatal period where the child is shown to have a high probability of developing retinoblastoma or the risk cannot be excluded.
+- Retinoblastoma (RB) is an intraocular embryonal tumour, typically occurring during early childhood. - The condition is the most common eye cancer in children, affecting approximately 1 in 20,000 individuals. - 40% of cases are bilateral and 60% of cases are unilateral. - 10% of cases have an identifiable family history.
+In these situations, the condition is inherited in an autosomal dominant manner. - All identified cases of retinoblastoma should have appropriate molecular genetic management with either germline or tumour studies. - All pregnancies identified as being at increased risk of retinoblastoma should have appropriate antenatal or perinatal molecular investigations, and ocular surveillance should be instigated in the neonatal period where the child is shown to have a high probability of developing retinoblastoma, or if the risk cannot be excluded.